Call for Papers

 Formatting Guidelines

-• Manuscripts should typically be confined to 18 pages for the main text, excluding references and appendices.
+• Manuscripts should typically be confined to 18 pages for the main text (excluding references and appendices of upto 7 pages).
 Submissions that exceed this limit may be considered at the discretion of the conference chair, particularly for review or survey papers.

 • Manuscripts should present original research that aligns with the conference themes and topics.